-The voltage drop at the contact under the brushes $\Delta Uc$ , forms a resistance to the passage of commutation currents; it has a damping effect that is small compared to that provided by the auxiliary poles.
+The voltage drop at the contact under the brushes ΔU , forms a resistance to the passage of commutation currents; it has a damping effect that is small compared to that provided by the auxiliary poles.
 In other words, compensation by the brush is complementary to the compensation provided by the auxiliary poles.

-The value of voltage drop depends not only on the brush material but also on the current density, the temperature and the applied pressure, the peripheral speed, the polarity and the condition of the surfaces in contact (skin and brush contact surface), the material of the commutator or slip ring, etc.,
+The value of voltage drop depends not only on the brush material but also on the current density, the temperature and applied pressure, the speed, polarity and condition of the surfaces in contact, the surface material, and also the condition of the film, etc.,

-The contact voltage drop of a brush that is commutating correctly shall be moderate to avoid any abnormal temperature rise and any degradation of the sliding contact performance due to the electrical losses (for calculation of losses, see TDS-05).
+The voltage drop at the contact of a brush that is commutating correctly shall be moderate to avoid any abnormal temperature rise and any degradation of the sliding contact performance due to the electrical losses (for calculation of losses, see TDS05).
 Moreover it has an influence on the commutation and current balance between brushes.
 It must satisfy three main conditions: